Updated October 2024

 Timothy Evans English.
 1798.
 Took over from Greenaway and Lovegrove 1800.
 Went bankrupt 1811.

 Anthony Field - in partnership with his brother James until 1787 when James gave all up.
-The split sounds acrimonious or at least the dividing of affairs was.
-Anthony continues in the old shop.
+The split sounds acrimonious or at least the division their business affairs became so.
+Anthony continued in the old shop.

 James Field.
-In 1787 he withdrew from a partnership with his brother Anthony in this business and lace dealing.
-But a James Field was a draper 1798 to post 1700s.
+In 1787 he withdrew from a partnership with his brother Anthony in a business and lace dealing.
+But a James Field was a draper 1798 to post 1700s so he may have started again on his own account.

 Greenaway and Lovegrove.
 1767 -1799.
 Partners were Mary Greenaway and her son in law John Lovegrove.
 John died 1799 and Mary and her daughter Elizabeth Lovegrove sold the linen drapery business to Timothy English in 1800.
 Also lace merchants.
 John was the son of Henry Lovegrove.